Biotech and pharmaceutical companies

 There are both pure play biotechnology companies as well as pharmaceutical companies which among other products also produce biotech products within their biotechnological divisions.
 Most of the leading global pharmaceutical companies have biopharmaceutical divisions.
 Although not a pure play biotech firm, Roche from Switzerland has the largest revenues from biotechnology products worldwide.
 In contrast, California-based company Amgen is the world’s largest pure play biotech company.
-Amgen made over 20 billion U.S. dollars of revenue in 2015, and almost seven billion U.S. dollars of profit.
+Amgen made some 23 billion U.S. dollars of revenue in 2016, and 7.7 billion U.S. dollars of net income.

 Biotech companies use biotechnology to generate their products, most often medical drugs or agricultural genetic engineering.
 The latter segment is dominated by companies like Monsanto, Syngenta and Bayer CropScience.
 The United Nations Convention on Biological Diversity defines biotechnology as follows: "Any technological application that uses biological systems, living organisms, or derivatives thereof, to make or modify products or processes for specific use."
 In fact, biotechnology is thousands of years old, used in agriculture, food manufacturing and medicine.